LorenzoValente3/Deep-Learning-Models/README.md

 For every training batch, we calculate generator and discriminator loss and store the record.

 #### Results
-Presented below are the generated images over 500 epochs embedded in a _GIF_  and the generator and discriminator training losses stored during the training process as well.
+Presented below are the generated images after 500 epochs embedded in a _GIF_  and the generator and discriminator training losses stored during the training process.
 The plot illustrates how loss fluctuation decreases gradually and becomes almost constant as training progresses.

 <p align="center">